Championing beautiful and sustainable hardwoods.

 Red oak trees grow only naturally and almost exclusively in North America, although planted elsewhere.
 They are widely distributed throughout most of the eastern United States in mixed hardwood forests.
 The trees are very tall.
 There are many sub-species, all within the red oak classification, which grow from north to south; some high in the mountains and others on low land giving rise to different characteristics.
 Thus there are significant variations in red oaks depending on location, in particular between the slower grown northern and faster grown southern trees.
 Red oaks are regarded as highly sustainable for both domestic and export consumption and, being the largest species group, are more abundant than the white oaks.

-02. American Hard Maple
+Learn more about this material02.
+American Hard Maple

 Acer Saccharum